 The Interdisciplinary Quantitative Biology (IQ Biology) PhD Certificate Program is designed for students in life sciences, engineering, computer science, and applied mathematics who are interested in learning the essential competencies of researchers who work and collaborate effectively across disciplines, and want to unravel the complexity of biological systems.
-These competencies are attained in a number of ways, including courses, lab rotations, internships and outreach activities.
+These competencies are attained in a number of ways, including integrative coursework, lab rotations, team science, internships and outreach activities.

 These courses cover cutting-edge quantitative techniques, and include one course in the fall and two courses in the spring.
 IQ Biology core courses count simultaneously toward a student's chosen academic department’s electives.
 Core courses have included topics like quantitative optical imaging, mathematical and computational biology, bioinformatics and genomics, biologically-inspired multi-agent systems, and biophysics.

 Students take one to three courses outside of their primary discipline(s).
 These courses allow students to explore other areas of quantitative biology and fill any "gaps" in their background to benefit their future interdisciplinary research.

 Students rotate through four different research labs in at least two different disciplines.
 These rotations allow students to explore their interests, learn new techniques and work with prospective thesis advisors.

 Additional Coursework and Research